roeeyn/challenge-generator/README.md

 This file contains our **minified** custom testing framework, to validate that the code uploaded from the user is correct.
 To see the original framework, see the [templates](src/templates/) folder.

-> **WARNING** We have include the most used functions, but there are challenges that contains specific testing for that specific challenge and our test framework may not work on that. **This is not usual**, though.
+> :warning: We have include the most used functions, but there are challenges that contains specific testing for that specific challenge and our test framework may not work on that. **This is not usual**, though.

 ### Run File